OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/course_operation/Data_archiving.md

 ### Questionnaires

 Storage of old questionnaires.
-In der Regel nicht mehr relevant.
+Generally no longer relevant.

 ### Surveys